Last factual update: 1 June 2026. Link update: 8 June 2026.

-Chichén Itzá is closed because of a dispute over how access, vending spaces, guides, and local commerce should be organised around the archaeological site and the newer CATVI visitor centre.
+Chichén Itzá had been closed because of a dispute over visitor access, vending spaces, guides, and local commerce around the newer CATVI visitor centre.

-It is not closed because the ruins have been damaged.
+It is not closed because the ruins are damaged.

 El Castillo at Chichén Itzá in Yucatán

-Chichén Itzá is closed because authorities and local groups have not fully settled how the site should operate around the newer CATVI visitor centre.
+The short version: Chichén Itzá was closed because authorities and local groups had not fully settled how the site should operate around the newer CATVI visitor centre.

 CATVI stands for Centro de Atención a Visitantes.
-It is the newer visitor centre and market area connected to the updated entry system for Chichén Itzá.
+It is the newer visitor centre connected to the updated entry system, services, and market area for Chichén Itzá.

-Many local artisans, vendors, guides, and people from Pisté see the change differently.
-For them, moving access and commerce away from the traditional entrance area could mean losing direct contact with tourists and losing income that families have depended on for many years.
+Many local artisans, vendors, guides, and families from Pisté and nearby communities see the change differently.
+For them, changing where visitors enter and where commerce happens could mean losing direct access to tourists and losing income they depend on.

-That is why the closure is not just about where people sell souvenirs.
+That is why the closure is not only about souvenirs or ticket lines.
 It is about who controls the economic life around Chichén Itzá.

-No. There has been no official indication that the closure is because El Castillo, the temples, the ball court, or other archaeological structures have been damaged.
+There has been no official indication that the closure is because El Castillo, the temples, the ball court, the Sacred Cenote, or other archaeological structures have been damaged.

-The public explanation has been about operations, access, security, dialogue, and the reorganisation of commercial activity around the site.
+The issue is operational, social, and economic.
+It involves access, security, visitor flow, local commerce, and the reorganisation of activity around the site.

-This matters for travelers because it changes how you should understand the closure.
+This matters because travelers should understand the closure correctly.
 This is not a conservation emergency where the ruins are unsafe to see.
-It is a social, economic, and management dispute around one of the most visited places in Yucatán.
+It is a dispute over how one of Yucatán’s most important tourist sites should function.

 Stone carving detail at Chichén Itzá